Course overviewBench Joinery Level 2 for School Leavers City of Bristol College

 As a City of Bristol College student, you may incur additional costs to attend your course.
 For example, it is likely you may need to pay for travel and stationery.

-You will need your own protective footwear for practical sessions.
+You will need your own protective footwear for practical sessions, and will also need to buy a workwear uniform.
 You may also need ear defenders, protective goggles and gloves for some tasks.
 We offer some equipment which is free for you to use in College.

 If you are on a limited income, you may be able to receive help from our Learner Support Funding Bursary.